 It goes without saying, that for marketing we use our own platform.
 We have an active subscriber list in excess of 9,000 which are customers who have all registered for the EmailOctopus platform.
 We make use of automations, to help onboard customers or to auto-respond to customers who have made free downloads of our email templates.

 For a customer, this would all come in at a cost of only $12 a month.
-Like any user of our platform, we can send up to 62,000 emails a month free using Amazon SES – meaning outside of the subscription we pay absolutely nothing and will continue to cost us absolutely nothing until we grow or send more emails per week.
-With alternative providers, such as Mailchimp, this would cost around $75 a month to get the automation and to maintain a list of this size.
-This represents a saving of around $746 a year.
+Like any user of our platform, we can send up to 62,000 emails a month free using Amazon Simple Email Service – meaning outside of the subscription we pay absolutely nothing and will continue to cost us absolutely nothing until we grow or send more emails per week.